 The Jedi support a government, nuff said.

-My main criticism of the Jedi order's spirituality would be the way it seems to revolves around the suppression of emotion.
+My main criticism of the Jedi order's spirituality would be the way it seems to revolve around the suppression of emotion.
 Emotions are a beautiful part of human nature, and while it's true they can be a source of temptation, they can also be a source of motivation.
-Anger, shame, sympathy (come on yes it's an emotion), and many others can inspire a person to stick one's neck out to fight evil, seek self-improvement, or make sacrifices for the less fortunate.
+Anger, shame, sympathy, and many others can inspire a person to stick their neck out to fight evil, seek self-improvement, or make sacrifices for the less fortunate.
 Even if you don't believe in retribution, anger can at least help ward off fear.
-Besides that, suppressing emotions is simply a hopeless endeavor.
-Human beings are inherently emotional creatures and you can't change it.

 The Jedi forbid romance.
 This stems from their suspicion of emotion, and so, my same argument applies.
 There's no reason a Protagonist mage warrior would be forbidden from partaking in reproduction.